MicrosoftDocs/learn/learn-pr/vs-code/developing-in-wsl/includes/4-setting-up-wsl-extension.md

 5. In the terminal type in the command `uname`, the output should be Linux.

-## Opening our Python Project from WSL in Visual Studio Code
+## Opening our Python Project from WSL in VS Code

 :::image type="content" source="../media/7-python-in-wsl.png" alt-text="Screenshot of a Python Project open in Visual Studio Code with WSL.":::

-1. Open your command pallet (Ctrl/CMD+Shift+P) and type in WSL: Open folder in WSL
+1. Open your Command Palette (Ctrl/CMD+Shift+P) and type in WSL: Open folder in WSL

 2. Select the helloWorld folder, if you don’t see it in the drop-down, you can type in the path /home/your-username/helloWorld/

 3. Select OK.
 VS Code will reload and open your folder.

-4. In Explorer (Ctrl/CMD+Shift+E), verify you see your hello.py file.
+4. In the Explorer (Ctrl/CMD+Shift+E), verify you see your hello.py file.
     - Also notice that your terminal (Ctrl/CMD+`) displays that you are in the helloWorld folder.

 We now have our project open and ready to work with.